Has your child received their My Parks Pass?

 New Nature Reserve Created

 Thanks in part to a gift from a Nature Canada member, a stunning stretch of Ontario’s Bruce Peninsula is now protected forever.
-The Malcolm Bluff Shores Nature Reserve protects vital wetland, woodland, and shoreline habitat along the Niagara Escarpment.
+The Malcolm Bluffs Shores Nature Reserve protects vital wetland, woodland, and shoreline habitat along the Niagara Escarpment.
 Nature Canada and Ontario Nature were proud to announce the creation of the reserve at a celebration in Wiarton, Ontario last week.

 Rio: Animated Film Sheds Light On Sad Truth of Spix's Macaw